CourtSC/CourtSC.github.io/RIVERS_EDGE.md

 ---

-## Conflicts

-Tensions occasionally arise between traditionalists who seek to preserve the village's natural beauty and progress-minded individuals who see the potential for expansion and modernization.
-Additionally, a group of treasure hunters has recently arrived, seeking the legendary artifact hidden within the valley.

----

 ## Surrounding Area

 The surrounding area includes sprawling farmlands and forests rich in wildlife.
 To the east lies the Enchanted Woods, a dense forest rumored to be home to ancient fey creatures.
 To the north, the Thunderpeak Mountains loom, their majestic presence casting a protective shadow over the valley.